• Gift Catalog

 What was it like moving to Ipalamwa and adjusting to village life?

 Actually, my journey moving to Ipalamwa was a bit frustrating because I was not used to village life and I have never lived in a village before.
 But life doesn’t stop teaching, so we learn every day.
 So I said to myself, “Winnie, you need to adjust to this life because there is something for you to learn for the whole time you’ll be here.”
 It didn’t take me very long to adjust to the environment.
 And actually, I was happy because I started to live an independent life.
-When I lived in Iringa, I lived with my mother.
+In Iringa, I live with my mother.
 But when I moved to Ipalamwa, I learned to be independent and do everything on my own.

-There are some challenges because this place is quite remote, so the infrastructure and health services are a bit challenging for a person who moves here for the first time.
-But now with the Ipalamwa General Clinic, there are much better health services here in Ipalamwa.
-Ipalamwa is a very nice place, people are very kind and welcoming to everyone.
-It’s a very calm place where you can enjoy the quiet and meditate.
-Ipalamwa is a very nice place and anyone can live here comfortably.
-And, I’m so happy to work in such a fulfilling job as Tanzania volunteer service guide in this beautiful rural area.
+Because the villages are quite remote, the infrastructure is a bit challenging for a person who moves from the city to the villages for the first time.
+But now with the Ipalamwa General Clinic, there are much better health services.
+Ipalamwa is a very calm place where you can enjoy the quiet and meditate.
+I’m so happy to have worked in such a fulfilling job as Global Volunteers Tanzania Team Leader in such a beautiful rural area.
+I’ll never forget how kind and welcoming the people were.

 Winnie (center), Husna (to her left), and Ashura (to her right) harvest tomatoes with volunteers.